syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Migrate-From-Xamarin.md

 ---
 layout: post
 title: Migration from Xamarin to .NET MAUI Chart control | Syncfusion
-description: This section explains about the major features available in the .NET MAUI Chart (SfCartesianChart) control.
+description: This section explains about the features available in the .NET MAUI Chart (SfCartesianChart) control over Xamarin SfChart.
 platform: maui
 control: SfCartesianChart
 documentation: ug
 ---

-# Migrate from Xamarin.Forms
+# Migrate from Xamarin.Forms SfChart to .NET MAUI SfCartesianChart

 We do not have to rewrite the entire code for .NET MAUI Charts while using Xamarin SfChart.
 However, a minor code change is required.
 In addition, we have divided SfChart into five chart control in .NET MAUI for a better user experience and understanding.